dvcarrillo/computer-graphics/README.md

 # Computer Graphics
 ![openGL-figure](https://raw.githubusercontent.com/dvcarrillo/computer-graphics/master/screenshot.png "Figure and lights with flat shadowing")

-**This repo contains works on Computer Graphics using OpenGL and C++.**
+This repository contains works on Computer Graphics, made with OpenGL and C++.
-It is part of the course of **Informática Gráfica from the BSc in Computer Engineering at the University of Granada**, so I expect it to be used as a reference for everyone interested in this matter, but please avoid copying it.
-That is also the reason why the program is completely in Spanish.
+They were created as part of the course Informática Gráfica from the BSc in Computer Engineering at the University of Granada.

 ## Includes
 - Basic figures, like cubes and tetrahedrons